Florence and Louis Feder: A Gift to Continue the Work of Our Local Jewish Communities

 Flossie and her husband Louis, a Bronze Star-recipient in WWII, enjoyed a wonderful life together full of travel, bridge, and family.
 Cousin Rick Baum remarked, “When I was 11 or 12, Flossie seemed so intimidating … but Lou was a jokester!”
 And, he adds, while they were never the sort to show off their philanthropy, it was important to them to give back to their community.

 Louis created a trust in his will.
-This trust provided Flossie with regular financial support for the entirety of her lifetime; upon her death, bequests were made to various nonprofits close to their hearts—with the remainder passing to the Jewish Federation.
+This trust provided Flossie with regular financial support for the entirety of her lifetime; upon her death, bequests were made to various nonprofits close to their hearts—with the remainder passing to the Jewish Community Foundation.

-When Flossie passed, the assets of Lou’s trust were transferred to a permanent endowment fund at the Jewish Federation to address critical needs in our Jewish communities.
+When Flossie passed, the assets of Lou’s trust were transferred to a permanent endowment fund at the Jewish Community Foundation to address critical needs in our Jewish communities.
 An endowment fund is a method to guarantee personal Jewish beliefs and causes will continue to be embraced in the future.

 This incredibly generous gift is one of the largest ever received.
-It will allow the Jewish Federation to support local programs and partner organizations, making a large and lasting impact today and in the future.
+It will allow the Jewish Community Foundation to support local programs and partner organizations, making a large and lasting impact today and in the future.

 Flossie and Lou’s planned gift created a legacy that honors their lifetime of work and compassion.
-Lou both provided for Flossie’s comfort after he passed and also ensured the Jewish Federation will continue to enrich our Jewish communities far into the future.
+Lou both provided for Flossie’s comfort after he passed and also ensured the Jewish Community Foundation will continue to enrich our Jewish communities far into the future.

 Back